Post-detection inference for sequential changepoint localization: Introduction

 \item We propose an alternative method of constructing the tests using adaptive thresholds (which is often tighter than the universal threshold), assuming pre- and post-change distributions to be known, in \Cref{algo:1-exact}.
 We extend this framework to handle parametric pre- and/or post-change classes in \Cref{algo:comp-post,algo:comp}.
 These adaptive methods allow the observations to be dependent.
 We establish corresponding coverage guarantees in \Cref{thm:exact-cond-coverage,thm:coverage-comp-post,thm:coverage-comp}. \item As a byproduct of our methods, we derive confidence sets for the unknown pre- and post-change parameters and show their coverage guarantees in \Cref{thm:coverage-theta0-theta1}. \end{itemize}

 In short, we present the first nonparametric, theoretically grounded, and widely applicable post-detection confidence sets that are agnostic to the detection method.

 The rest of the paper is organized as follows.
 In \Cref{sec:fundamental}, we establish some fundamental results showing the impossibility of unconditional coverage and linking conditional confidence sets to hypothesis tests. \Cref{sec:general} develops a general framework for constructing a confidence set for $T$ based on inverting tests obtained using a universal threshold.
 In \cref{sec:parametric}, we introduce a simulation-based approach for constructing confidence sets using an adaptive threshold in the parametric setting and study their conditional coverage probabilities.
-In \Cref{sec:ci-pre-post-para}, we derive confidence sets for the changepoint, as well as the pre- and post-change parameters. \Cref{sec:expt} presents an extensive simulation studies that validate our theoretical findings and demonstrate the practical efficacy of our approach.
+In \Cref{sec:ci-pre-post-para}, we derive confidence sets for the changepoint, as well as the pre- and post-change parameters. \Cref{sec:expt} presents an extensive simulation studies that validate our theoretical findings and demonstrate the practical efficacy of our approach \footnote{Codes are available at \href{https://github.com/Aytijhya/Seq-changepoint-localization}{https://github.com/Aytijhya/Seq-changepoint-localization}}.
 This article is concluded in \cref{sec:conc}.
 All the mathematical proofs, implementation details of some algorithms in the paper, and additional experiments are presented in the Supplementary Material.